antwild/insights/README.md

 ## Assumptions:

 - Assumed that any JSON that is required to run the business logic against, such as the `courtAndInsolvencies` object within `personal.publicInfo`, will always be present in the JSON and in this case, would return an empty array if there were no results.
+Typically, I would add a way of handling when an expected JSON path is not found.

 - I've assumed that the on/off track and impact pills could be used for other components (such as a similar card on another feature), so it's been created as it's own component.